CodeWithSomesh/Meme-Generator-Website/README.md

 <br>

 Note:
-> Built using HTML, CSS & JavaScript
+> Built using HTML, CSS, JavaScript & React

-> Implemented Arrow Funtions and Async Await Funtions

-> Used the Advice Slip API (https://api.adviceslip.com)
+> Implemented React JSX, React Custom Components, React Props and React Hooks such as useState()

 > Deployed the website using Vercel